About the author

 Graphic Designer

-This remote job goes hand in hand with website design.
-Pros: can be well paid and in demand, especially for niches such as infographics Cons: must be competent with all the design packages and pay for subscriptions, such as Adobe CC.
+This remote job is related to website design.
+It can be well paid and in demand, especially for niches such as infographics.
+The cons are that it must be competent with all the design packages and pay for subscriptions, such as Adobe CC.

 Translator

-Websites with worldwide appeal need translating into another language.
+Websites with worldwide appeal need to be translated into another language.
 Language skills, especially in more unusual languages, are in high demand.
 If you have a good level of education, you should find it easier to get work.

 Virtual Assistant

 This is the digital equivalent of the old personal assistant job, without the tea-making.
-Perfect for highly organized digital wizards.
-A growing market.
-Easy to underestimate how long simple tasks will take.
+It is perfect for highly organized digital wizards and is a growing market.
+It is easy to underestimate how long simple tasks will take.
 I may be expected to be available outside regular office hours or on call.

 Digital Marketer

-A growing industry, highly suitable for trained marketers keen to embrace digital.
+This growing industry is highly suitable for trained marketers keen to embrace digital.
 Email marketing is a popular niche, but training or evidence of previous success must be trusted to get the first job.
 You need to know all the current platforms, such as Mailchimp, Buffer, and Trello.

 Social Media Manager